 Available profileIds for you organization can be found using the “Metadata profile”- controller.

-See example section for examples.
-It’s also possible to create participants / access point configurations using the GUI and then export them with the API to get familiar example data.
+It’s possible to create participants/access point configurations using the GUI and then export them with the API to get familiar example data.

 The API is an add-on service and is priced separately.
 You can test the API by creating a token from within your account.
 Please be reminded that we might remove your token without prior notice if you use the API in production scenarios without letting us know about it.